 Vitamin D3 is one of the ingredients in Better Night, an expert blend of nutrients and herbal extracts designed to improve anxiety, mood and sleep during menopause.

-To find out more, visit Better Night.
+To find out more, visit The Better Menopause.

 How vitamin D could help with menopause symptoms